 Available Light Class

-This column contains available light class values: 1 ≤ integer ≤ 5.
+The available light column (left-most column) contains available light class values: 1 ≤ integer ≤ 5.
 The classes must be in increasing order: class 1 first and ending with class 5.
 Available light class 5 represents the least light (most shade).
 A site will be class 0 (complete light) if relative biomass ranges from 0% of maximum up to the relative biomass (%) for class 1.
 Likewise, if relative biomass is between the amount defined for classes 1 and 2, the site is given an available light class of 1.
 And so on up to class 5.

 Relative Biomass per Ecoregion

 Each ecoregion listed in the table’s first row (see section 2.15.1) must have a separate column of minimum relative biomass by available light class.
 The percentages represent the lower threshold of biomass on a site relative to the ecoregion’s maximum possible biomass (for any species) for the site to enter the shade class indicated in column 1.
+These values determine how quickly the landscape moves from one shade class to another.
+For example, in the Pacific Northwest, you might want your ecosystem to achieve 100% of the maximum biomass by shade class 3, but in the Midwest, that might not occur until shade class 5.
 Value: 0.0 ≤ decimal number ≤ 100.0.
 Units: percent.

 LightEstablishmentTable